-Borrow & Excess (Waste) Disposal Areas \Not\ Located On or Contiguous with MoDOT ROW or Easements
+Borrow & Excess (Waste) Disposal Areas Not Located On MoDOT ROW or Easements

 - Contractor must obtain their own operating permit for LD, their own SWPPP and develop their own erosion control plan (site maps) - Weekly and post-runoff inspections and maintenance of BMPs are performed by the contractor - MoDOT personnel are encouraged to offer advice on BMP recommendations and placement if the contractor needs support. - Contractor is responsible for all costs associated with erosion and sediment control.